Fortinetics Book a call →

 NIST 800-171 vs 800-53: two catalogs, two audiences, one common confusion

 Two NIST control catalogs that defense and cloud contractors constantly conflate.
-800-171 defines requirements for protecting Controlled Unclassified Information in nonfederal systems — it underpins CMMC.
-800-53 is the comprehensive control catalog for federal information systems — it underpins FedRAMP and DoD authorizations.
+800-171 defines requirements for protecting Controlled Unclassified Information in nonfederal systems; it underpins CMMC.
+800-53 is the comprehensive control catalog for federal information systems; it underpins FedRAMP and DoD authorizations.
 They are derived from the same source but serve different worlds.

 The short answer

-It's not really a choice — it's about who you are.
+Which catalog applies depends on who you are.
 Nonfederal contractor protecting CUI → 800-171 (via CMMC).
 Federal system or cloud provider serving agencies → 800-53 (via FedRAMP or DoD CC SRG).
 800-171 is a focused subset derived from 800-53 Moderate, tailored for the CUI-in-nonfederal-systems problem.

 NIST SP 800-171

 You are a defense contractor or supplier protecting CUI on your own (nonfederal) systems.
-NIST 800-171 — 110 controls in Rev 2 — is your standard, and CMMC is how it gets assessed.
+NIST 800-171, 110 controls in Rev 2, is your standard, and CMMC is how it gets assessed.

 NIST SP 800-53